 Referred to as the "second victim" of Alzheimer's disease, a caregiver's life is significantly impacted when a relative is diagnosed with a cognitive impairment like Alzheimer's disease.
-Because of this, Alzheimer's Family Day Center also strives to provide resources for caregivers.
+Because of this, Insight Memory Care Center also strives to provide resources for caregivers.
 Below you can find information about our Caregiving at a Glance publication, online resources for caregivers, and services for the aging, and links to our educational programs for caregivers.

 Caregiving at a Glance